Theft per Capita in Congress Heights

 The rate of theft in Congress Heights is 23.03 per 1,000 residents during a standard year.
 People who live in Congress Heights generally consider the southeast part of the neighborhood to be the safest.

-By a simple count ignoring population, more crimes occur in the east parts of Congress Heights, Washington, DC: about 84 per year.
+By a simple count ignoring population, more theft occurs in the east parts of Congress Heights, Washington, DC: about 84 per year.
 The central part of Congress Heights has fewer cases of theft with only 9 in a typical year.

 |---|---|